Ballymore Eustace Water Treatment Plant to Saggart Reservoir Resilience Project

 Project Overview

-Uisce Éireann is designing and planning solutions to address the issues along the two pipelines connecting Ballymore Eustace Water Treatment Plant to Saggart Reservoir.
+Uisce Éireann are currently progressing with detailed design on a 1600mm diameter steel pipe to address the issues along the two pipelines connecting Ballymore Eustace Water Treatment Plant to Saggart Reservoir.

 It is a complex project as both pipelines supply water across the Greater Dublin Area including to homes, businesses, hospitals, schools and farms.
 Taking either pipeline out of service to carry out remedial works would significantly impact the drinking water supply to 1.7 million people across Dublin, Kildare and Wicklow.